danraskin/citizenkanineapp-demo/README.md

 #### MOBILE VIEW

-On Mobile, this will take you the mobile home view:
+The mobile views can be accessed your via your desktop by changing the screen size in your browser's Developer Tools, but it is designed be viewed on a mobile device!
+Logging in as admin will take you the mobile home view:

 <img src="public/Images/image0.png" alt="mobile home screen" width="200"/>